axu2/image-quilting/README.md

 1) Texture synthesis, generating arbitrarily large textures from small real-world samples and

-2) texture transfer, re-rendering an image in the style of another.
+2) Texture transfer, re-rendering an image in the style of another.

 >The method
 works directly on the images and does not require 3D information.

-To quote the original paper's abstract at https://people.eecs.berkeley.edu/~efros/research/quilting.html:
+For more information, consult the original paper at https://people.eecs.berkeley.edu/~efros/research/quilting.html:

 In this repository, we will be implementing the paper using Python and NumPy.